Written byVain Rowe

-Since there are different reasons for Time Machine that fails to find the backup disk, you can't immediately lock the troublemaker that results in your backup disk not working in Time Machine.
+Since there are different reasons for Time Machine failing to find the backup disk, you can't immediately lock the troublemaker which results in your backup disk not working in Time Machine.

-Hence, to fix this issue, you need to do troubleshooting carefully.
+Hence, to fix this issue, you need to do troubleshoot carefully.
 You can try the ways below to resolve the problem.

 Check the connections

 When Time Machine can't find the backup disk, firstly, you need to check if there's something wrong with the connections.

 If the external Time Machine backup disk doesn't show up in Disk Utility (Finder > Applications > the Utilities folder > Disk Utility), there probably have problems in the connections of your disk.

 You can unplug your backup disk and reconnect it to another USB port on your Mac.
 If it still not showing up in Disk Utility, change the USB cable.
 Still not work?
 Connect the disk to another Mac.
 If it shows up on the other Mac, the backup disk may have physical issues (You need to send it to a local repair lab).